How We Became Involved in Showing Dogs

 A few weeks after the show we did what a lot of people looking for a puppy do except in those days email wasn't available.
 We wrote a letter to just about every breeder listed in the Basset Hound Club of Southern California Show Catalog.
 Since we were teachers we told everyone that we wanted a puppy during the summer months so the puppy would be old enough for us to leave with our older dogs when we started back to work in the fall.
 We even gave a description of our ideal basset hound.
 Today I look back and laugh at how naive we were.
 Like many who now contact us looking for a basset, we thought someone would have a dog just like what we wanted when we wanted it.

 One evening we got a call from one of the breeders.
 She had a basset puppy that she was thinking of selling and she thought he'd meet our criteria.
 Pam and I were thrilled.
-The breeder who called was, Gail Allen, the one who bred the basset hound that was Best of Breed at the Kennel Club of Beverly Hills show.
+The breeder who called was, Gail Allen of Tailgate Bassets, the one who bred the basset hound that was Best of Breed at the Kennel Club of Beverly Hills show.
 Pam made arrangements to drive down to her home that was at least three hours away and got the directions from Gail.

 A few weeks later we drove down to see the puppy.
 When we got to the Gail's home we were greeted at her gate by a large pack of basset hounds.
 Pam and I were in basset heaven.
 We didn't know that one person could possibly own that many baset hounds.
-It was very tempting to slide through the gate and be surrounded by bassets but just as the thought crossed my minds her very large mastiff showed up.
+It was very tempting to slide through the gate and be surrounded by bassets but just as the thought crossed our minds her very large mastiff showed up.
 Just like kennels have often done through out history Gail had him as a protector for the pack.
-A few minutes later she showed up at the gate and moved all the dogs into a yard so that we could get in the gate.
+A few minutes later she showed up at the gate and moved all the dogs into a fenced in yard so that we could get in the gate.
 As we walked through her property we suddenly realized that this breeder had more bassets than the pack that met us at the front gate.
 They were literally everywhere.
 After all the formal introductions were over and she explained some things about her ranch Gail took us over to an enclosure.
 There she introduced us to Chili.
 Right away I was in love.
 Chili cuddled with me as I held him and I knew he was mine.
-Pam on the other hand had talked to the her on the phone and asked why we were seeing Chili instead of the dog they had talked about.
+Pam on the other hand had talked to the Gail on the phone and asked why we were seeing Chili instead of the dog they had talked about.
 I remember the two of them talking about why there had been a switch but I didn't care.
 I wanted Chili.
 We made arrangements to come back to pick up Chili a few weeks later.

 The appointed time finally came.
 We returned ready to take our new addition home.
 As we talked to Gail and her partner, Gillie, they mentioned that Chili could be shown if we were at all interested.
 They tried their best to explain everything and told us about a match that the Basset Hound Club of Southern California was having.
 Gail even gave Pam a recipe for ìliver brownies that she used to bait her bassets in the ring and told us she'd love to see us there.
 They also sponsored us for membership in the Basset Hound Club of America and gave us the application.